-The taxation on gains and losses on available-for-sale securities in other comprehensive profit before reclassifications during fiscal years 2018 and 2017 was an expense of \$26 million and \$41 million, respectively.
-During fiscal years 2018 and 2017, realized gains and losses on available-for-sale securities reclassified from AOCI were reduced by taxation of \$4 million and and \$8 million, respectively.
-When realized, gains and losses on available-for-sale securities reclassified from AOCI are recognized within other expense, net.
+The taxation on gains and losses on investment securities in other comprehensive profit before reclassifications during fiscal years 2019 and 2018 was a benefit of \$5 million and an expense of \$26 million, respectively.
+During fiscal years 2019 and 2018, realized gains and losses on investment securities reclassified from AOCI were reduced by taxation of \$3 million and \$4 million, respectively.
+When realized, gains and losses on investment securities reclassified from AOCI are recognized within other non-operating income, net.
 Refer to Note 6 for additional information.

-During fiscal year 2018, there was no tax impact on cumulative translation adjustments.
-However, due to recently enacted U.S. Tax Reform and change in permanently reinvested assertion with respect to certain earnings, the Group continues to evaluate the tax impact these events may have on cumulative translation adjustments.
-During fiscal years 2017, taxation was not provided on cumulative translation adjustments as substantially all translation adjustments relate to profit that was intended to be indefinitely reinvested outside the U.S.
+During fiscal year 2019, the taxation on cumulative translation adjustments was a benefit of \$7 million.
+During fiscal year 2018, taxes were not provided on cumulative translation adjustments as substantially all translation adjustments relate to profit that was intended to be indefinitely reinvested outside the U.S.